The Katz-Klemm-Vafa conjecture for K3 surfaces: Introduction

 \subsection{BPS counts}

 The KKV conjecture concerns BPS counts associated to the Hodge integrals \eqref{veq}.
-Let $\alpha\in \text{Pic}(S)$ be a nonzero class which is both effective and primitive.
+Throughout this paper we let denote a nonzero class which is both \emph{effective} and \emph{primitive}.
 The Gromov-Witten potential $F_{{\alpha}}(\lambda,v)$ for classes proportional to ${\alpha}$ is

 The BPS counts $r_{g,m\alpha}$ are uniquely defined by the following equation:

 Equation \ref{kxxz} defines BPS counts for both primitive and divisible classes.

 The string theoretic calculations of Katz, Klemm and Vafa \cite{kkv} via heterotic duality yield two conjectures.